tingerlingerr/DigiPotX9C/Readme.md

 - Some have complained that full rresistance often reached in 30–50 steps, not 100.

 **Limitations**
-- Always 100 steps resolution, irrespective of module; 100kΩ module resolution only 1kΩ, not be very precise.
+- Always 100 steps resolution, irrespective of module; resolution of 100kΩ module only 1kΩ, not be very precise.
 - Datasheet mentions ONLY minimum timing specs - what if real dalay is more?
 How much more?
+This is cheap electronics.
 We may never know!!

 **Reason for building library**
 --
 - Verifies pin connection for ESP32 (very imp).
 - Considers the fact a user may want to increase wiper position by more than 1 position a time.
 - Minimally written library balancing speed of operation, and reliability & ease of use.</br>

 :grey_exclamation:_FUTURE WORK_ : This library will also house an easy-to-use bluetooth and wifi connectivity option.
-For wifi, it will also be connected to ROS1 and ROS2.
+It will also be connected to ROS1 using rosserial, and ROS2 using microros, over USB or WiFi.
 ---

 ## :clipboard: **Folder Structure**